StuTheSoSo/ACF/README.md

 ### SQL
 The database is (at this point) very simple, with relationships existing from the "Case" object to the Client and Officer... but other than that, this is a very simple setup at this point.

-## Technology Decisions
-I see in the Use Case that Angular 16  was specified.
-I decided to user Angular 20, as (a) the Angular versions move pretty quickly and 16 is getting a little dated already, but mainly because there are changes happening in Angular to bring it inline with other typescript/javascript frameworks.
-The use of "@for" instead of "*ngFor" is one example.
-I really felt that this is not only overdue, but helps to standardize the code and make it easier for others (coming from other frameworks) to pick up quickly.

 ## Security Considerations
 The scurity considerations are a bit difficult to speak to with my VERY limited knowledge of the product, and the data going into it.
 I see "SSN" which would obviously have to be encrypted at rest - but I don't see many other fields.
 I CAN however assume, given the subject matter, that the data will be of a sensitive nature, and must be encrypted at rest, with specified/mandatory data retention periods - and that logging must be complete including the date/time and acting user.